yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 both cases, the devices must not be "in use", i.e. assigned to a mount point or being part of an LVM or RAID setup.

+Although it can change in the future, in principle the list of available devices for MD RAID will EXCLUDE any other RAID device (no matter if defined via software or BIOS) and the corresponding partitions on such devices.

-When creating/resizing an LVM Volume Group, the list of "Available Devices" will include partitions with the appropriate partition ids (including partitions that belong to disks and to RAIDs) and also hard disks and RAIDs.
-Hard disks and RAIDs will only be displayed if they contain no partitions.
-In both cases, the devices must not be "in use", as defined above.
+When creating/resizing an LVM Volume Group, the current list of "Available Devices" already includes partitions with the appropriate partition ids, all MD RAIDs (since they are currently basically equivalent to partitions) and those hard disks and BIOS-defined RAIDs which contain no partitions.
+In all cases the devices must not be "in use", as defined above.

+As soon as support for partitions in software MD RAIDs is added (see below), partitions belonging to such MD RAIDs will also be offered here and MD RAIDs containing partitions will be excluded.

 This solution requires almost no UI changes and is consistent with the historical approach of offering as available only those devices that can be added safely.
-Even if, in some cases, that implies the user must prepare the device in advance using other sections of the partitioner (deleting it from any other LVM/RAID, deassigning the mount point, etc.).
+Even if, in some cases, that implies the user must prepare the device in advance using other sections of the partitioner (deleting it from any other LVM/RAID, deassigning the mount point, adjusting the partition id, etc.).

 ### Alternative solution